mcci-catena/docker-iot-dashboard/README.md

 ## Release History

-- HEAD includes the following changes
+- v2.0.0 includes the following changes

-  - Included auxiliary backup container(`cron-backup`) for providing backup support for `Nginx`, `Node-red`, `Grafana` and `Mqtts` containers.
+  - Included auxiliary backup container (`cron-backup`) for providing backup support for `Nginx`, `Node-red`, `Grafana` and `Mqtts` containers.
   - Updated the base images used in all `Dockerfile` from bionic to focal.
-  - Added Mosquitto(MQTT client) Ubuntu ppa repository to install the latest version and fixed ownership issue when accessing Let's encrypt certs.
+  - Added Mosquitto (MQTT client) Ubuntu ppa repository to install the latest version and fixed ownership issue when accessing Let's Encrypt certs.
   - Added TLS/SSL based SMTP authentication support in `Postfix` container.
   - Some minor changes in the following files: Dockerfile, docker-compose.yml, setup.md and shell scripts.

-- PR #6 includes the following changes
+- [v1.0.0](https://github.com/mcci-catena/docker-iot-dashboard/releases/tag/v1.0.0) has the following changes
   - Influxdb:
     1. Backup script is updated for backing up online (live) databases and to push the backup to Amazon bucket.
     2. Crontab was set for automatic backup.
     3. supports sending email for backup alerting.
   - Nginx:
     1. The Apache setup is migrated to Nginx.
-    2. Proxy-ing the services like ( influxdb, grafana, node-red, mqtts over proxy) was updated.
+    2. Proxy-ing the services like (influxdb, grafana, node-red, mqtts over proxy) was updated.
   - Node-red:
     1. supports data flowing via MQTT channel and HTTPS Endpoint
     2. supports sending email.